-‘Travel Bug has touched down in Porto for another fun-filled, three fascinating fact adventure…!’
+‘Travel Bug has touched down in Portugal to discover three fascinating facts about Porto…’

-As soon as he landed in the city he unpacked his shell, ditched his humans, and set out to uncover his 3 fascinating facts about Porto.
+As soon as he landed in the city he unpacked his shell, ditched his humans, and set out to learn some fascinating facts about Porto.

 What’s in a name?

 Travel Bug discovered that Porto’s Latin name is Porto Calus and it’s one of the oldest cities in the nation.

 The name ‘Portugal’ comes from the old name for Porto.
 So instead of the city being named after the country, in Portugal, the country is named after this city.

 Travel Bug would like to have a city named him.
 He would call it Bugaria.
 Or maybe Bugbados…

 City of Bridges

 Porto has a total of 6 bridges spanning the Douro River.
 The most iconic of these is the Dom Luís 1, which connects Porto to the city of Vila Nova de Gaia.